shaunpalmer/At-Your-Services/README.md

 # At Your Service WordPress Plugin

+**this is still an active in development not ready for the main stage yet has been launched so use at your own risk**

 A feature-rich, scalable, and customizable plugin designed for service-based businesses like **cleaning services, gardeners, plumbers,** and more.
 This plugin offers lead generation, job management, invoicing, and much more, all built on top of WordPress's flexible architecture.